“Now is the winter of our discontent”

 “Nuts!
 Nothing changed.”

 Well, yes.
 Something did change.
 Your attitude changed.
-In a way, you finally reached a point where you became discontent with being discontent.
+In a very real way, you finally reached a point where you became discontent with being discontent.

 Stay with that.
 Because we do get to choose.
 Being discontent isn’t a “thing” that happens to us.
 It’s not the same as historic snow levels or bitter cold temperatures.
 We give our discontent life.
 We empower it.
 In short, we choose to be discontent.